Robert-312/PyTorch-CNN-Framework/Capstone Project 2/Readme.md

 #### Some Metric Background
 This class is key to understanding how our model is doing, both on completion and for each epoch.

 Looking at multiple values after each epoch is critical in this dataset.
 Since most targets are close to 90% negative, chances are you are going to get very high accuracy scores.
 The model is trying to predict the positive labels.
-A bad model that can't do this will still get ~90% of the predictions right.
+A bad model that can't do this very well will still get ~90% of the predictions right.

 There are also multiple ways to look at accuracy for multi-label data.
 You can say the prediction is accurate only if all 12 targets are correct.
 This is a very high bar and doesn't reflect the effectiveness of the model.
 If every image correctly identifies 11 out of 12 labels, the accuracy would still be 0% since no image got all 12 correct.
 This type of accuracy score is returned with **sklearn.metrics.accuracy_score**.
+Note, that if only one target is looked at during training, this accuracy score becomes the traditional accuracy we see with binary classification.

-You can also use the number of correct predictions divided by the total number of predictions (1-Hamming score).
+You can also use the number of correct predictions divided by the total number of predictions.
 This type of accuracy score is returned with **1 - sklearn.metrics.hamming_loss**.

-Butthe  Hamming approach gets us back to the 90% accuracy problem we just described above.
-The bottom line is that accuracy is probably not the best way to access the model effectiveness.
+But the Hamming approach gets us back to the 90% accuracy problem we just described above.

+The bottom line is that accuracy is probably not the best way to access the model effectiveness for multi-label classification.

 #### Model probability vs. predictions
 We need to be sure of the differences between these two before we discuss the next metric scores.

 The CNN model outputs produce one value for each target.
 These values can be anything from from $-\infty$ to $\infty$.
-So take these outputs and squash them using the sigmoid function to produce probabilities between 0 and 1.
+So we take these outputs and squash them using the sigmoid function to produce probabilities between 0 and 1.

 To get a prediction of either 1 or 0, we take this probability and check it against a threshold (usually 0.50).
 If the prob is >= 0.5, we predict positive or 1.
 If below the threshold, we predict negative or 0.

 The end result is predictions make a single assertion about an image, i.e. either it is a dog or it is not.
-But the predictions don't show how close we got.  i.e. it is not a dog since the prob was 0.49999.
+But the predictions don't show how close we got.  i.e. it is not a dog if the prob was 0.49999 which is very close to 0.5.

 Probabilities show how close we got.
 Scores based on probabilities more accurately reflect effectiveness of our model.
-But if your desired output is a single assertion, prediction based scores are probably better.
+But if your desired output is a single assertion, prediction based scores are probably what we will use.

 #### Combined Metrics vs. Itemized Metrics
-Like we tried to do above with accuracy, we can combine the probabilities and/or predictions of the 12 labels into a single score, so simply show the score 12 times, one for each target.
+Like we tried to do above with accuracy, we can combine the probabilities and/or predictions of the 12 labels into a single score, i.e. simply show the score 12 times, one for each target.
 We tend to prefer a single score since it is easier to make a statement about the effectiveness of the entire model.
 But taking some kind of average of these 12 scores can be very misleading.
 A bad prediction for a few targets can suggest the model is a poor performer.

-For this reason, the itemized scores will be the primary approach for accessing model performance.
+For this reason, the itemized scores will be the primary approach we take in this project for accessing model performance.

 #### Four Primary Sores